andrew-bradt/stack-task/README.md

-# Todo App - CRUD Application
+# Stack Task - CRUD Application

 This is a data persistent CRUD application that was developed with React, Express, Node, PostgreSQL and Material-UI.
 The Client, Server, and Database are deployed on Heroku.